working-yuhao/KS-GNN/README.md

 # KS-GNN
-The implementation of KS-GNN (NeurIPS 2021) will be released soon.
+The implementation of KS-GNN (NeurIPS 2021).